TinyStuff/TinyPubSub/README.md

 # TinyPubSub
 <del>Worlds smallest</del> A really small pub/sub thingy created mostly for Xamarin Forms but should also work else where...
 In memory, in-process, tiny and shiny.
-Sync publish, fire-and-forget publish, async publish.
+Sync publish, fire-and-forget publish, async publish, non-generic and generic publish/subscribe.

 ## Build status